yh-luo/from-zero-to-source-estimates/README.md

 ### DICOM to NifTi

-Usually, you will acquire dicom files (e.g., xxxx.IMG from Siemens MRI scanners) after MRI scans.
-Before running the FreeSurfer anatomic procedure, the dicom files need to be converted into NifTi format.
+Usually, dicom files (e.g., xxxx.IMG from Siemens MRI scanners) are provided after MRI scans.
+Before running the FreeSurfer anatomic procedure, you need to convert the dicom files into NifTi format.
 Use any software you like.
 I used [dcm2niix](https://github.com/rordenlab/dcm2niix) included in [MRIcroGL](https://www.nitrc.org/projects/mricrogl/) at the moment (2020).
 For older dataset (e.g., data collected in 2016), I used [dcm2nii](https://people.cas.sc.edu/rorden/mricron/dcm2nii.html) in [MRICron 2MAY2016](https://www.nitrc.org/projects/mricron).
 Mysteriously, dcm2nii works fine on old data while dcm2niix adds additional bytes in the NifTi files and FreeSurfer is unable to process it sometimes.

 #### Notes